aaronpanch/action-serverless/README.md

 Depending on the Serverless provider chosen, you'll need to supply appropriate credentials.
 The above example illustrates a typical AWS scenario, but Serverless supports other cloud providers.

+Typically, with any cloud provider, their particular authentication environment params are **Required**

 ### Environment Variables

 - `SERVICE_ROOT` - **Optional**.
 To specify a particular subdirectory of your project that contains the Serverless service (the directory with the `serverless.yml` file) you can specify a `SERVICE_ROOT`.
 This action will `cd` into that directory then execute commands.
 The default root is `.` (project root).